 If you have a pirated version… well, may God have mercy on your soul.

 GPU is another obvious update that you need to do, but many forget about the MOBO update.
 The motherboard is extremely important, and although their updates aren’t as frequent and impactful, a small change or line in the script can make a world of difference.

 There is a correlation between Oculus Rift disconnection and xHCI setting in BIOS.
 You can try and disable it and see if it will work.
 There have been reports of it working well.

 It will turn your USB 3.0 ports into 2.0, which is not ideal for Oculus Rift, but will work as a workaround till you either update your BIOS or change your motherboard.

 If this didn’t work and the issue is with USB’s, try this:

 6. Buy a USB Hub.

 USB Hub is basically a thing that looks like a 90’s phone with a lot of USB ports.
-Although I don’t advise you to connect everything to it unless you have a USB controller also, it may fix you problems with deactivation of Oculus Rift.
+Although I don’t advise you to connect everything to it unless you have a USB controller also, it may fix your problems with the deactivation of Oculus Rift.